sfermigier/fermigier.com-gridsome/blocks/home-about.md

 ## My involvement in the open source ecosystem

+### Open source organisations (France, Europe)

 I have cofounded and led several organizations dedicated to developing the open source ecosystem in France and Europe:

 * [APELL](https://apell.info/) (2020), the European Open Source Software Business Association (Association Professionnelle Européenne du Logiciel Libre).
-I'm serving as a board members since 2020.
+I'm serving as a board members since 2020, and as the chairman in 2022.

 * [CNLL](https://cnll.fr/) (2010), the French National Council of Free / Open Source Companies.
 I'm serving as co-chairman since 2016.